Athlon1600/chat/README.md

 ![Top language](https://img.shields.io/github/languages/top/athlon1600/chat)
 ![Lines of code](https://img.shields.io/tokei/lines/github/athlon1600/chat)

-Highly customizable chat server/application that can be easily integrated with any sort of website.
+Highly customizable chat server/application that is easy to deploy, and can be integrated with any sort of website.
-Host your own chat server on your own terms.
+Host your own **chat server** on your own terms.

 May be used by Twitch streamers who want to host their own chat server away from Twitch infrastructure and moderation.